Every human on Earth has one common connect – money.

 The writer needs to keep track of finance news and write commentary or editorials.

-Certain creativity is an added bonus to make finance writing appealing.
+Certain creativity is an added bonus to make financial writing appealing.

 If you’re still undecided about the type of finance skills necessary, peruse this list.